Skillet Basics and a Few Simple Recipes to Get You Cooking with Cast Iron

 - Preheat your oven to 225°F again and repeat steps 4-9 to add additional layers of seasoning.
 We recommend 2 layers of seasoning on a bare skillet, but some people use 3 or 4.
 It’s totally up to you!

-We know you can’t get enough info about us and about cast iron in general, so check out our blog here for the latest recipes, tips, company updates and all other things cast iron.
+Hungry for more?
+Check out our blog here for the latest recipes, tips, company updates and all things cast iron.

 Are you following us on social media?
 If not, what are you waiting for?
 We love to see what you’re making in your skillets, so don’t forget to share all the goodies you cook with us.
 Tag us on your social media posts and use the hashtag #stargazercastiron.
 Happy cooking!